 - Due to Venezuela’s economic crisis (which doesn’t have anything to do with sanctions imposed by the US since it goes way back in time -Chavez was still alive-), Russia has loaned Venezuela hundreds of millions of dollars that Venezuela cannot pay back because the country is broken (reserves are at the lowest level in the country’s history).
 As part of the Russia-Venezuela agreements for financial help, Venezuela has agreed to allow Russia to installing missiles in some strategic places.
 It’s no secret that the US and Russia are not precisely friends, and on Feb 2 the US withdrew from the Intermediate-Range Nuclear Forces (INF) Treaty because Russia was in material breach of it.
 Therefore, by supporting transition in Venezuela, the US is making sure all those missiles can be deactivated and cause no harm to America if things go south (more) with Russia in the future.

 - Asylum applications by Venezuelans have skyrocketed since 2013 (21,722 only in 2018, and the number of people involved is higher since an application by one individual includes relatives).
-The situation has become so bad that there are delays of over 2 and 3 years in processes to be decided, which means all those people are getting work permits that they renew every two years, but the trick is that if you do not have a decision on your case by the third renewal, you can apply for permanent residence in the US.
-It’s no secret that Trump’s policy on immigration is 0 immigration, which means the US is carrying the burden of a collapsed immigration system and facing the possibility of legally having to grant permanent residence to many Venezuelans.
-But they have already done the math: if they can help get rid of the dictatorship in Venezuela, they can deny all those pending asylum cases and send people back home because there won’t be any more reasons for people to fear for their lives.
+The situation has become so bad that there are delays of over 2 and 3 years in processes to be decided, which means all those people are getting work permits that they renew every two years, The US is carrying the burden of a collapsed immigration system and they have already done the math: if they can help restore democracy in Venezuela, they can deny all those pending asylum cases and send people back home.

 - The Cartel of the Suns works closely with the FARC in Colombia (another terrorist group) and ships drugs world wide, being one of the top destinies the US since it is the first consumer in the world.
 Two nephews of Nicolas Maduro were sentenced to jail by a federal court because they were caught smuggling a plane with cocaine (tied to Diosdado Cabello) into the US, and this is only one of the many planes that depart from Venezuela daily through clandestine runways.
 Since this is a drug trafficking business run by the Venezuelan military, they cannot be stopped because they control all accesses to and from the country by sea, air, and foot.

-Last, but not least, the so called military intervention everyone talks about.
-After reading above, you can conclude that the US is playing its own game (with strong bipartisan support).
-Venezuelans are not naive to think that they are helping them out of kindness.
-That said, many Venezuelans do not support a military intervention as they know the moral and economic cost of it.
-Venezuelans are neither Trump supporters nor Democrats or Republicans, but they do believe in democracy and freedom.
+Last, but not least, the so called military intervention everyone talks about and that I do not support whatsoever.
+Likewise, many Venezuelans do not support a military intervention as they know the moral and economic cost of it.
+The Venezuelan people believe in democracy and freedom.
 Given the fact that judicial and electoral institutions in Venezuela are not democratic and they respond to Maduro’s command, it is clear that Venezuelans cannot have a free, transparent election with the current institutions.
-So an internal-only solution of the conflict is not possible.
+So an internal-only solution of the conflict seem to not be possible.
 If something is true is that dictatorships are bad, no matter whether they are left-wing or right-wing because they all do the same: violate basic human rights.
-Different international mechanisms are being tried to avoid the need of a military intervention, but sacrificing more lives while the conflict gets worse day after day for the people might to seem a way out.
+Different international mechanisms are being tried to avoid the need of a military intervention.
+Let’s hope for them to work out sooner than later.